 After completing my studies I found work with an MEP for the West Midlands on a project opposing the then Labour Government’s plan to implement regional government.
 This was then followed by a period working as a Criminal Defence Paralegal in Birmingham, work I continued until I was offered the chance to take up a full time position when the Conservative Party took control of Coventry City Council in 2004.
 During my time on the Council I held a range of positions responsible for dealing with front line services, including a two year stint as Deputy Leader of the Council.

 Due to Mum's condition I decided that I would move back to Devon and began looking for a role that would allow me to do this.
 I was busy applying for jobs when in early 2013 the opportunity to become the Conservative Candidate for Torbay was advertised.
 Given my many memories of the bay, plus the exciting opportunity being part of the local Conservative Team represented, I decided to apply and was delighted to be succesful in the election as Torbay's voters backed My Plan for The Bay.

-As Torbay's Parliamentary Candidate my duty is to everyone who lives and works in Torquay and Paignton, not just those who vote for or support my party.
+As Torbay's Member of Parliament my duty is to everyone who lives and works in Torquay and Paignton, not just those who vote for or support my party.
 If there is any issue you need my help with please get in touch."